kragrocky/hello-world/README.md

 # hello-world
-Just checking out this website looks cool should be fun to use Props to the Github team! also meat is delicious
+Just checking out this website!
+Looks cool, Props to the Github team!
+Also meat is delicious!